 Many wonder how custody is going to work while the case is pending.
 Many wonder as well how child support will work.

-If the parties are married, there can be real questions as well about who is paying what bills while they are is pending.
+If the parties are married, there can be real questions as well about who is paying what bills while the case is pending.
 If there is a house, there can be a question about who is going to possess it while the case is pending.
-The same is true as it relates to other property.
+The same is true as it relates to other properties.

 Many of these matters cannot wait until the case is decided.
 Most parties need some element of certainty and stability while the case is pending.